zgl5/simonGame/README.md

 Press any key to start the game.
 You'll hear a sound, and a button will light up.

 Repeat the Pattern:
 Memorize the sequence of button presses.
 Click on the buttons to repeat the pattern.

 Level Up:
 Each successful repetition increases your level.
 The game gets progressively challenging.

 Game Over:
 If you make a mistake, the game ends.
 You'll hear a "wrong" sound, and the screen will flash briefly.
-Restart the Game:

 Press any key to restart the game after a Game Over.
-Game Controls
-Keyboard:

-Press any key to start the game.
-Mouse:

 Click on the colored buttons to repeat the pattern.